jmpasmoi/afdbr/README.md

 # afdbr

-Segmenting African Market From African Development Bank Group
+Market segmentation Using Data From African Development Bank Group

 ###Not yet finished